Created in 1920, Le Roy René is a family business specializing in Provençal confectionery.

 HONEY OF PROVENCE

-Roy René honors the lavender honey IGP Provence, known for its rarity and its typical fruity notes.
+Roy René honours IGP lavender honey from Provence, known for its rarity and its typical fruity notes.

 It is the emblem of Provence that sublimates the white and unctuous nougat of Roy René.
-The multi-flower honey of Provence all flowers is married to the almonds to give all the strength and the crunchiness of the black nougat.
+The multi-flower honey of Provence is blended with almonds to give black nougat all its strength and crunchiness.

 THE PROVENCAL ALMOND